Granite Worktops Cost

 Alternative Types of Worktops

-If the cost, finish or appearance of granite isn’t for you, you’re in luck - there are plenty of other work and countertop materials to choose from.
+If the cost, finish, or appearance of granite isn't for you, there are plenty of other kitchen worktop materials to choose from — each with its own pros, cons, and price point.

 Quartz Kitchen Worktops

-Quartz worktops are made from an engineered stone and come in a wide range of options, with different colours and patterns to suit your home’s aesthetic.
-Unlike granite, quartz kitchen worktops are not a fully-natural material, and you might want to consider the following pros and cons if you're choosing between a quartz or granite worktop.
+Quartz worktops are made from engineered stone and come in a wide range of colours and patterns to suit your kitchen design.
+Unlike granite, quartz kitchen worktops are not a fully natural stone, so you may want to weigh up the following pros and cons if you're choosing between quartz or granite worktops.

 Pros